 The current temperature calibration setting will flash in the lower display at this time. - 4.
 Press ® to move the flashing between the temperature value and barometric pressure value, to select the one you want to calibrate.
+5. Use A (+) and C (-) to select the temperature and barometric

-- 5. Use (A) (+) and (© (-) to select the temperature and barometric pressure value display units as shown below.
+- Use (A) (+) and (C) (-) to select the temperature and barometric pressure value display units as shown below.